 What Are Proxies?
 Your Go-To Guide in 2021

 Learn all about proxies, their types, and main use cases.

 Think of a proxy server as a middleman between you and the internet.
 Instead of connecting to a website directly, a proxy server will route your connection through itself, sending the request on your behalf.
 It will then return the website’s response, also through itself.

 In essence, proxies are different IP addresses you receive when you connect to a proxy server.
-The server uses it to communicate with websites and other online resources.
+The server uses them to communicate with websites and other online resources.
 The terms ‘proxy server’ and ‘proxy’ are often used interchangeably.
 There’s little harm in doing so outside the most technical circles.